Non-equilibration, synchronization, and time crystals in isotropic Heisenberg models: Summary and Conclusions

 \section{Summary and Conclusions}

-Our first main prediction (see Sec.~\ref{s3}) is that any Heisenberg model of the general form (\ref{1})-(\ref{3}) gives rise to time-dependent expectation values (\ref{8a}), which become practically indistinguishable from the auxiliary function (\ref{25}) for practically all sufficiently large times $t$.
-The very weak preconditions for this prediction are that the system size $\dof$ must be large, the maximal gap degeneracy $\gap$ must not be exceedingly large (see below Eq.~\eqref{20}), and the maximal level population $\pmax$ must be small (see Eq.~(\ref{20})).
-For instance, the latter condition is known to be fulfilled if the initial state arises as the result of a canonical quench (see Sec.~\ref{s33}).
+Our first main prediction, see Sec.~\ref{s3}, is that any Heisenberg model of the general form (\ref{1})-(\ref{3}) gives rise to time-dependent expectation values (\ref{8a}), which become practically indistinguishable from the auxiliary function (\ref{25}) for practically all sufficiently large times $t$.
+The very weak preconditions for this prediction are that the system size $\dof$ must be large, the maximal gap degeneracy $\gap$ must not be exceedingly large, see below Eq.~\eqref{20}, and the maximal level population $\pmax$ must be small, see Eq.~(\ref{20}).
+For instance, the latter condition is known to be fulfilled if the initial state arises as the result of a canonical quench, see Sec.~\ref{s33}.

-In turn, this auxiliary function (\ref{25}) generically exhibits time-periodic (but not necessarily harmonic) oscillations, hence the same must be (approximately) the case for the long-time behavior of the corresponding expectation values in (\ref{8a}), as exemplified by Figs.~\ref{fig2}-\ref{fig5}.
-The main requirements for such permanent long-time oscillations are a non-vanishing magnetic field $h$ in (\ref{2}), and a non-equilibrium initial condition.
-More precisely speaking, the initial state must not be a diagonal ensemble of the form (\ref{26}) or (\ref{59}).
-In all these cases, the system thus exhibits neither equilibration nor thermalization.
+In turn, this auxiliary function (\ref{25}) generically exhibits time-periodic but not necessarily harmonic oscillations, hence the same must be (approximately) the case for the long-time behavior of the corresponding expectation values in (\ref{8a}), as exemplified by Figs.~\ref{fig2}-\ref{fig5}.
+The main requirements for such permanent long-time oscillations are a non-vanishing magnetic field $h$ in (\ref{2}), and a non-equilibrium initial condition (thus excluding diagonal ensembles of the form (\ref{26}) or (\ref{55})).
+In particular, the system does not exhibit equilibration in all these cases.

+As detailed at the end of Sec.~\ref{s32}, the absence of equilibration can be traced back to the existence of highly degenerate energy gaps, which in turn may be viewed as a consequence of the spatially homogeneous external field and the SU(2) symmetry of the field-free model.
+On the other hand, whether or not the system satisfies the so-called eigenstate thermalization hypothesis \cite{mor18,gog16,dal16} does not seem to play a major role.

 We remark that the considered models (\ref{1})-(\ref{3}) themselves are not subject to any time-dependent external driving.
-Moreover, all the above findings are independent of whether the system is integrable or not, features disorder (and possibly many-body localization) or not, is extensive (short-range interactions) or not, nor does the dimensionality of the system play any significant role.
+Moreover, all the above findings are independent of whether the system is integrable or not, features disorder and possibly many-body localization or not, is extensive due to short-range interactions or not, nor does the dimensionality of the system play any significant role.